Lesson 9: Planning for Retirement

 What is Social Security?

 Social Security benefits are based on the earnings recorded under your nine-digit Social Security number.
 When you work, your employer withholds Social Security and Medicare taxes from your paycheck.
 Your employer matches that amount, sends the taxes to the Internal Revenue Service (IRS), and reports your earnings to Social Security.
 If you're self-employed, you pay your own Social Security taxes when you file your tax return, and the IRS reports your earnings to the Social Security Administration.

 As you work and pay taxes, you earn credits that help make you eligible for future Social Security benefits.
-How many credits you earn per year depends on how much money you make; in 2014, you recieve a credit for each $1,200 of income, up to a maximum of 4 credits per year.
+How many credits you earn per year depends on how much money you make; in 2014, you receive a credit for each $1,200 of income, up to a maximum of 4 credits per year.
 This does not apply to money earned as a domestic or farm worker, which has a separate set of rules.
 To quality for benefits, most people need to have accumulated 40 credits.